whennemuth/kuali-cloudformation/kuali_rds/migration/sct/docker-oracle-client/README.md

      rds_db_sid=Kuali \
      rds_db_password=[rds password]
    ```

 - **Run Table row count comparison scripts:**

    After the AWS migration service has run, one way to validate that all data has been migrated is to compare table row counts between the source and target schemas.
 The following script will print out only the names of tables whos row counts differ between source and target schemas.
    A valid migration should lead to this script outputting no tables names.

    ```
-   # EXAMPLE 3: Run ALL SQL script files in the input folder against the RDS database:
    sh dbclient.sh compare-table-counts \
      aws_access_key_id=[your key] \
      aws_secret_access_key=[your secret] \
      landscape=ci \
      bucket_name=kuali-research-ec2-setup
    ```

 #### Generic use cases: